 Q. You often suggest anti-inflammatory foods as alternatives to pharmacy pain relievers.
 Why not consider sesame?
 An ingredient in this seed, sesamin, blocks the inflammatory activity of insulin.

-Your reasoning might explain why elevated insulin levels, such as occur in pre-diabetes and type-2 diabetes, could have a pro-inflammatory effect.
-This might also explain why excess fat tissue seems to stir up whole-body inflammation.
+Your reasoning might explain why elevated insulin levels, such as occur in pre-diabetes and type-2 diabetes, might have a pro-inflammatory effect.
+This could also explain why excess fat tissue seems to stir up whole-body inflammation.

 We discuss many other foods and food products that fight inflammation naturally in our book, The People’s Pharmacy Quick & Handy Home Remedies.
 It reviews many of our favorite foods as well as home remedies.